 Finally, we’re heading up Cornwall’s northern coastline, where things take a turn for the rugged and wild.
 The drive up through Poldark country, towards St Ives, is immense.
 Take the B3306 (the scenic route) and you will wish you had a classic convertible.
 Stop at Zennor for a pint, before steaming ahead towards Padstow.
 This lovely fishing village was put on the map by Rick Stein and his seafood restaurant but has ever-more strings to its bow.
 Bristol’s Ethicurean restaurant has plans to open on a vineyard nearby and there is a new place to bed down: The Pig at Harlyn Bay.
-Opening on July 31, the newest Pig is set in five acres of Cornish bliss surrounding a 16th century house and near to some of the area’s best beaches, including Constantine Bay.
+The newest Pig is set in five acres of Cornish bliss surrounding a 16th century house and near to some of the area’s best beaches, including Constantine Bay.
 After breakfast, drive around the Camel Estuary stopping off in Rock to stock up on Porthilly oysters before a day on the beach — or a walk in winter — beneath Brea Hill or an afternoon’s surf at Polzeath.
 Then it is onto the very picturesque Port Isaac to buy fresh lobster from Just Shellfish or fish and chips from The Mote, both right on the harbourfront.
 For dinner, it has to be Outlaw’s Fish Kitchen, a Cornish take on tapas just off the harbour front.

 If you’re still hungry for more, Tom Aitken and April Bloomfield’s Coombeshead Farm near Launceston is the ideal final stop.
 The rooms and restaurant are still closed, but you can still drop in to buy the farm’s next-level produce.